 Expected social benefits

-- Broadening the visitor market by attracting a new demographic of visitors
+- Broadening the visitor market by attracting a new demographic of visitors for cultural experiences.

 Expected cultural and environmental benefits